 “It’s not a good, easy place to always be looking for glasses,” Pickering says of his work on the farm.
 “When it got to that point, that’s when I started looking into PRK.”

 Similar to LASIK, PRK is a type of laser eye surgery that corrects refractive errors in the lens of the eye, including nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
 It’s a procedure requiring a skilled and steady hand, and Pickering was careful to do his research before picking a surgeon.
-After checking out three different doctors, he chose Frederick Fraunfelder, MD, ophthalmologist at MU Health Care’s Mason Eye Institute.
+After checking out three different doctors, he chose Frederick Fraunfelder, MD, ophthalmologist at MU Health Care’s Mason Eye Clinic.

 “Dr. Fraunfelder gave me the most confidence in his skills,” Pickering says.
 “That’s why I chose him.
 And I can say now that I believe he’s very good at his job.”

 One close, one far

 Because Pickering needed glasses both for reading and distance (myopia and hyperopia), Dr. Fraunfelder suggested he consider PRK to correct one eye for close vision and one for far.

 “I’d never done that before,” Pickering says of trying a different corrective lens for each eye.
 “But they gave me contacts to wear for five days that did exactly that to make sure my brain adjusted to whichever eye needed to focus on what I was looking at.
 It was amazing how quickly I adjusted.”

 “I took the contacts out, and 10 days later Dr. Fraunfelder did the surgery,” Pickering says.